tildearrow/furnace/papers/newIns.md

 6. merge the ex3 macro (former Special) into ex4 (former Test).
   - use the largest size (between ex3 and ex4).
   - if the ex3 macro is shorter than the ex4 one, use the last value of ex3, and vice-versa.
+  - if the ex4 macro length is 0, expand it to the largest size, and set all steps to 1.

 don't worry about loop or release...